FUTSAL REGISTRATIONS FOR TERM 1 2024 are NOW CLOSED

 Please note: Rototuna High School run and administer their own futsal program for year 9 - 13 students.

-First Futsal is our own club program for 5-7 year old children on a Tuesday evening from 5:45pm - 6:30pm.
+First Futsal is our own club program for 5-7 year old children on a Monday or Tuesday evening from 5:30pm - 6:15pm.
 It is based on skill development followed by small games.
 There is no competition night for First Futsal.

 U9 - U13 teams

 We aim to have up to 8 players per team to maximise game time.
-All teams are parent coached/managed alongside our Four Zero coaches.
+All teams are parent coached/managed.
 These volunteers are responsible for training and game night logistics.
 Unless otherwise indicated, we will endeavour to keep teams from winter football together while allowing for requests, change in grades, non-returning and new players.

-We will consider all parent requests that have been emailed to the futsal email address at the time of registration.
+We will consider all parent requests that have been requested at the time of registration.
 Even if you have requested in the past, please re-request as these are not carried forward.

 The club has booked courts at the Peak (next to Rototuna High Schools) for weekly training on Mondays and Tuesdays between 5:30 - 7:30pm.
 While we endeavour to train younger teams at 5:30 & older teams could be at either 5:30 or 6:30.